FriesW/StackLanguage/Docs/Opcodes.md

 #### Notes:

-If stack is not specified, the primary stack is assumed.
+ * If stack is not specified, the primary stack is assumed.

-*top* is the top most item on the primary stack.
+ * *top* is the top most item on the primary stack.

-*second* is the second to top most item on the primary stack.
+ * *second* is the second to top most item on the primary stack.
+ * Opcodes are not case sensitive.
+ * `OP_` before each opcode is optional.